Kunhah/AnimeStrategyTurnBasedGame/README.md

 ### TO DO:
 - There is no 3d asset in the game that is not a placeholder, at least adding something would be good.
 - Find a way to make the A* pathfinding calculate the shortest route without instantly crashing the game (It is only calculating based on the closest tile).
-- Buy the commercial version of the unreal engine genshin shader to use here.
+- Buy the commercial version of the unreal engine genshin shader to use here (I think that a visual closer to Guilty Gear would be better, but that shader can still be used).
 - Finish the Game Develpment Document (GDD)
 - Make some concept art of the characters.
 - Solve the pathfinding bugs and make it work.
 - Implement a menu and a user interface.
 - Solve the stairs problem, how is the movement cost be calculated?
 Will the character teleport from one point to the other?
 Will it be possible to stop in the middle of the stairs?
 What if someone passes through the stairs tile but doesn't want to climb the stairs?
 - Solve the problem about the path calculation having to be displayed to the player before he presses to move.
+- Write in C++ all heavy functions in the game (especially pathfinding) and implement it with the blueprints somehow.

 ### Know bugs:
 - Sometimes the pathfinding system sends you to 0;0;0 before sending you to the correct location.
 A simple check would solve but I don't know if when it happens the one of the locations is excluded.